SUMMARY OF PRODUCT CHARACTERISTICS

 3. PHARMACEUTICAL FORM

-Powder and solvent for suspension to administration to urinary bladder.
+Powder and solvent for suspension for intravesical use.

 4. CLINICAL PARTICULARS

 The product is used in treatment of superficial, epithelial, non-invasive bladder tumours (carcinoma urotheliale Ta, Tis, T1).